samipiit/SeleniumBootcamp/README.md

 * Make sure to do this next step only after you've pushed the framework to your remote
     * Inside each module except for `base`, under `src/main/java` and `src/main/test` you will find files titled `delete_this_file.txt` Only delete these files once you have created at least 1 class under these directories.
-    If you delete this files and there is nothing else in the directory, when you push to your remote, Git will exclude the directory entirely.
+    If you delete these files and there is nothing else in the directory, when you push to your remote, Git will exclude the directory entirely.
 * It's recommended to create a new branch for each domain you work on, and then merge that branch into your main once you have completed writing tests for that application.